hariscats/azure-demos/cni-overlay/README.md

-# AKS Networking Demos
+# CNI Overlay Demo

 ## Introduction

-This repository demonstrates deploying an Azure Kubernetes Service (AKS) cluster using the Azure Container Networking Interface (CNI) in Overlay mode.
-It features a sample Nginx app deployment, a network policy to manage access within the cluster, and a test deployment to illustrate network policy enforcement.
-This demo aims to provide insights into scalable and efficient network management capabilities in a Kubernetes environment on Azure.
-Overtime, this repository will be expanded to include more networking features and best practices.
+This demonstrates deploying an Azure Kubernetes Service (AKS) cluster using the Azure Container Networking Interface (CNI) in Overlay mode.
+It features a script to create an AKS cluster with the CNI Overlay plugin, sample Nginx app deployment, a Service to expose it, and walkthrough to verify IP assignment.

 ## Prerequisites